QinShiwen/canvas/README.md

 - Login
 - Canvas
 ## Login
 - Google login
   - If its the first time for player to use, then register then login
     - ifEmailExist
     - setCookie
   - Else:
     - Record the name, email, googleId, roomid to the session
     - Open Websocket for the room.
 - autoLogin
   - Check cookies
 - Entering a room with roomid(?) especially for the user
-## Draw
+## Canvas
-### paint
+### Paint
+- states
+    - startDraw
+    - drawing
+    - finishDraw
 - canvas data:
 ```
 [
     {
         color:string;
         size:number;
-        lines:[
+        start:{ x:number; y:number }
-            x:number;
+        end:{ x:number; y:number }
-            y:number;
-        ]
     }
 ]
 ```
-###
+### others
 - claer canvas
 - download canvas
 - change the size and color of the pen
 - Adjust the size of canvas
 - Share link to others to draw together

 # Install
 - Input `npm install` in the terminal to install the dependencies